openwisp/openwisp-firmware-upgrader/docs/user/automatic-device-firmware-detection.rst

     Each image stores a single ``board`` value; one image can't auto-pair with multiple device models.
-Upgrading marks any previously multi-board image as *Failed* and notifies you to set its ``board`` field manually, which resolves it to one device model only.
+Upgrading marks any previously multi-board image as *Incomplete* and notifies you to set its ``board`` field manually, which resolves it to one device model only.
     Matching a different device model requires a separate image entry with its own ``board`` value set to that model.

 Pairing happens once an image's metadata extraction has completed: whether it succeeded fully, succeeded only partially (i.e. with status